-Finish it with a sockless Vans, a senselessly comfortable jacket – and you’ve turned yourself into a cool surfer dude.
-It’s sorta the equivalent of a cool skier wearing their ski branded fleece.
-Make sure you don’t start talking about the weather like a thoroughly prepared meteorologist or you’ll come out too strong a surfer.
+Finish it with a sockless Vans, and a senselessly comfortable jacket – and you’ve turned yourself into a cool surfer dude.
+It’s sort of the equivalent of a cool skier wearing their ski-branded fleece.
+Make sure you don’t start talking about the weather like a thoroughly prepared meteorologist, or you’ll come out too strong a surfer.

 You may also lean towards dressing like a skater, which in reality is more like a surfer.
 You can match up chinos, button-ups, and crew neck t-shirts.
 This will instantly turn you into a classy globetrotter with plenty of money for traveling and surfing.

 There is an insane number of surf brands all over the world.
-Each has its line of focus – some with aesthetic, some quite broadly.
-Some have visions with social responsibility, some with philanthropy.
+Each has its line of focus – some with aesthetics, some quite broadly.
+Some have visions of social responsibility, and some with philanthropy.

-When you are in the lookout of the best surf brand, you may want to know more about their background first, and see if their history is the kind you want to put your style and lifestyle’s foundation at.
+When you are looking for the best surf brand, you may want to know more about their background first and see if their history is the kind you want to put your style and lifestyle’s foundation.

-Do you have a favorite surf brand that’s not included on the list?
-Tell us about it in the comments sections.
+Do you have a favorite surf brand not included on the list?
+Tell us about it in the comments section.